10 Things To Do After Rehab

 Easily your top priority: find friends.
 It should go without saying, but by “friends” this does not mean people who are in active addiction or people that will enable you to relapse.
 Sober friends or genuine friends – who stuck by you during the tough times – are what you’re looking for.

-Why?
-For starters, it builds a support system.
-If the people you spend your time with understand your struggle, then they’re less likely to put you in a situation that will trigger or tempt you to relapse, but there are two additional reasons.
+This helps you build a support system.
+If the people you spend your time with understand your struggle, then they’re less likely to put you in a situation that will trigger or tempt you to relapse, but more than that, building a network of healthy relationships can get you into habits you actually enjoy and can build a routine around.

-In every city, there are myriad meetings for alcoholics and recovering drug addicts alike.
+In almost every city, there are myriad meeting locations for alcoholics and recovering drug addicts alike.
 Some are religious and others not, so you don’t have an excuse not to attend.
 Meetings not only help provide routine and increase your network of fellow recovering addicts, but it also serves as a constant reminder.

 Many recovering addicts use meetings as a way to voice their struggles, their triumphs, but also their past which often ties into their current motivation.
 Addiction rewires the central nervous system and creates a chemical imbalance in the brain; this means there will be times where you’ll want the drug and your brain will try to trick you into thinking you can handle it – or that you deserve it.
 These meetings are a public and safe place where you can not only talk about this, but also hear others who are going through the same thing.
 Often, you’ll meet someone who can provide a first-hand account of what happened when they caved into a craving and their relapse can be your lesson.

-What getting involved does is it shuts those negative thoughts up.
-You feel the instant gratification that comes from helping someone less fortunate than you and you’re quantifying your value.
-Your brain may start having rapid, negative thoughts telling you you’re worthless, but you can pull back from those thoughts and realize there’s a person on the street who has a dry pair of shoes and full belly thanks to you.
+The other benefit volunteering has is it shuts self-destructing thinking down.
+Every addict suffers those negative thoughts that make you yearn for a the comfort of your long-term drug, but when you give back to the community, you feel the instant gratification that comes from helping someone less fortunate than you.
+Your brain may start having rapid, negative thoughts, but you can pull back from those and realize there’s a person on the street who has a dry pair of shoes and full belly thanks to you.
 Get involved and you will see your self-esteem rise.

-It’s worth noting that in recovery, you’re more susceptible to depression and anxiety as well and exercise has been proven to ward those elements away.
+Also, addicts in recovery are more susceptible to depression and anxiety, and exercise has been well studied as a means to prevent those negative emotions.
 In addition, many recovering addicts struggle to sleep and if your body is exhausted you can bet sleep comes much easier.
-And while it is tough to start, that pain that comes from your first mile keeps your mind far from drugs and alcohol which is especially what you need in the early days.

 Having a wide network of friends and family who will support your efforts to get sober isn’t just a nice-to-have, it’s a necessity.
 But sobriety is a 24-hour struggle and that does mean you may wake up in a cold sweat at two in the morning and need something to keep you going.